I lost my sister Colleen (Cokey as we referred to her) last year, exactly 1 year to the day actually.

 I don’t ever want to forget you.
 Our history.
 Our memories.

-We made some really special memories over the years and those are the ones I will keep, in my heart, not the years of heartache and pain.
+We made some really special memories over the years and those are the ones I will keep, in my heart.
+Not the bad memories, the years of struggle, heartache and pain.

 And I am.
 Mostly.